Many people ask whether it's possible to drive onto Catalina Island from mainland California.

 Things you need to know about driving to Catalina Island.

 Check for discounts.
-With a return ticket to Catalina Island being over 70 dollars you can look to save money by booking a hotel / ferry package, through Groupon or occasionally through the ferry's own websites.
-Keep your eye open for discounts year round which can be used to travel in the future.
+With a return ticket to Catalina Island being over 70 dollars, you can look to save money by booking a hotel/ferry package, through Groupon or occasionally through the ferry's website.
+Keep your eye open for discounts year-round which can be used to travel in the future.

 Book your travel early.
 While you can buy tickets at Catalina Island ferry terminals on the day of travel, ferry seats sell out quickly at busy times—especially in the summer or on holiday weekends.